notesbytom/notesbytom/cisco_all/cisco_ios_capture.md

 Example: `monitor capture cap_14 buffer circular size 2 int gig1/0/14 both match any start`

+## Disabled Interfaces

+It appears that we can't start a capture on a Disabled/Shutdown Interface!
+The interface must be Enabled (No Shutdown) to start the capture.

 ## View Status of Capture Buffer

 Example: `show monitor capture cap_14 buffer`